software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > -- Manifesto for Agile Software Development

+These principles have been found successful and later on adopted in many other industries as well.
+Thus, these days many organizations want to integrate the agile values into their work process.
+However, there is a lot of variation in the concrete implementations and there is no on-size-fits-all solution.

 One of the key value is the attitude towards _change_.
 For example, there is often need to change the software's requirements during the development process.
-Agile software development process should welcome any kind of change with open arms.
+An agile software development process should welcome any kind of change with open arms.
 This is because _change is inevitable and frequent_ in many business environments.

 The Manifesto for Agile Software Development doesn't go into details on how to actually _implement_ these values in practice.
-Different Agile software development process frameworks, such as _Scrum_ and _SAFe_ describe a detailed process that follows these values.
+That is, how to actually organize the development of a software so that everyone follows the same agile work process?
+Luckily, there are different agile software development process frameworks, such as _Scrum_ and _SAFe_ which describe a more or less detailed process that follows these values.

 ## Software development lifecycle